Current Planned Developments in Greater Estero

 CenterPlace (FGCU/ Miromar Lakes)

 The commercial segment of CenterPlace will include a 250-room hotel, conference center, shops, and office space.
 About 170 acres of CenterPlace will be dedicated to open space, and the community features frontage on a beautiful freshwater lake.
-There will be a mix of condominiums and rental apartments designed for both comfort and convenience.
-With a focus on walkability, residents will enjoy easy access to shopping, dining, and entertainment.
+Walkability is a key design feature with commercial amenities within walking distance of residential buildings.

 Centro Apartments, near Three Oaks Parkway, North of Alico Road

-The Centro apartments, a 264-unit complex at the northwest corner of Interstate 75 and Alico Road, welcomed its first residents in October 2023.
-Residents can enjoy dining, shopping, recreation, entertainment, service, and academics within minutes of The Centro.
-The development is now complete.
+The Centro apartments, a 264-unit complex at the northwest corner of Interstate 75 and Alico Road, are now complete.

 FGCU Parkway and Ben Hill Griffin Road

-The 12-acre site near the north entrance of Florida Gulf Coast University (FGCU), about two miles southeast of Gulf Coast Town Center and Alico Road, was cleared in April 2023.
+The 12-acre site adjacent to the north entrance of Florida Gulf Coast University (FGCU), located about two miles southeast of the Gulf Coast Town Center and Alico Road, was cleared in April 2023.
+FGCU is still contemplating several options for the land.
+However, it seems likely to be retained as “green space” for the foreseeable future.

 FFD (Florida Farms Development) Project East Corkscrew Road

-FFD is a 5,208-acre site on the south side of Corkscrew Road, just east of Corkscrew Shores and west of Six L’s Farm Road, which was of interest to GL Homes, who had planned a significant development involving:
+FFD is a 5,208-acre site on the south side of Corkscrew Road, just east of Corkscrew Shores and west of Six L’s Farm Road.
+GL Homes had planned a significant development, but they have allowed their option on the potential Development to lapse.

 Stay informed on developments impacting the Greater Estero Area by subscribing to the Engage Estero email list.